edgexfoundry/edgex-examples/application-services/custom/camera-management/web-ui/README.md

 ## How do I build this thing?
-This project is intended to be built and run using only `make`, `docker`, and `docker-compose` without the need for installing `npm` or `nodejs`.
+This project is intended to be built and run using only `make`, `docker`, and `docker compose` without the need for installing `npm` or `nodejs`.

 To skip the technical details, jump to **[Initial Setup](#Initial-Setup)**